diem/dip/lips/lip-8.md

 This LIP does not contain the initial phase of a sub-account discovery that is required to start negotiating merchant scenarios.
 The process described below starts at the phase that both sides (particularly the biller side) have the relevant subaddresses.
-For the discovery phase, there are currently two leading methods:
-  1. The buyer VASP triggers a process with pre-knowledge of the merchant subaddress. e.g., QR/deep links - where the consumers while acting in their wallet provides their VASP the merchant's relevant details (embedded in the QR/link in the checkout page)
-  2. The merchant gets the user identifier (like Pay ID) and query the buyer side for a new subaddress for this process For now, we will assume that one of these methods took place and the merchant have the buyer subaddress at hand.
+For now, we will assume that such a discovery process took place and the merchant have the buyer subaddress at hand.

 ---
 # Specification